-The Preview app that comes pre-installed on all Macs is more useful than a lot of people give it credit for.
-It’s not only used for opening different file types that reside on your Mac, but it can also be used to edit those files and to extract images from apps.
+The Preview app comes pre-installed on all Macs and is more useful than a lot of people give it credit for.
+It’s not only used for opening different file types that reside on your Mac but it can also be used to edit those files and extract images from apps.

 1. Enter slideshow mode